Badyanchik/Drudesk-headless/README.md

 **This is Drupal8 test project (Drupal headless)**

-For sample user site drudesk.com
+For sample used site drudesk.com